liuyehcf/BlogSource/_unposts/Interview.md

 1. What is the purpose of ICMP (Internet Control Message Protocol)?
     > ICMP (Internet Control Message Protocol) is used for error reporting, diagnostic messages, and network troubleshooting, including tasks like ping requests and detecting network congestion.

-1. What are the common network topologies?
-Explain each one.
-    > Common network topologies include bus, star, ring, mesh, tree, and hybrid.
-Each has unique characteristics in terms of connectivity, fault tolerance, and scalability.

 1. What is the purpose of a proxy server?
     > A proxy server acts as an intermediary between clients and the internet, providing benefits such as privacy, caching, filtering, load balancing, monitoring, and bypassing restrictions.